mahesh548/HTh-Beats-Frontend/readme.md

 If you find a bug or want to suggest an improvement, please open an issue.

+---

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).
 You're free to use, modify, and distribute this project with proper attribution.

+---

+> ⚠️ **Disclaimer:**
+> This project, **HTh Beats**, is a personal portfolio project built solely for learning and showcasing frontend and full-stack development skills.
+> It is **not affiliated with JioSaavn**, Spotify, or any other music streaming service.
+> All audio content and media used within the app are **sourced from publicly accessible JioSaavn URLs** and are **not hosted or stored by the developer**.
+> This project is **not intended for commercial use**, distribution, or monetization.